maxwolf621/Notes/HttpClient.md

 ###### tags: `Angular`
 # HttpClient

-We can get the json type content via `Httpclient` instance
+We can get the json type content via `HttpClient` instance
 ```json
 {
   "results": [